dzbeck/multiscanner/docs/arch.rst

    a.
 Stores the file in the distributed file system (GlusterFS)
    b.
 Places the task on the task queue (Celery)
    c.
 Adds an entry to the task management database (PostgreSQL)

-3. A worker node:
+3. A worker node:&nbsp;

-   a.
-Pulls the task from the Celery task queue
+  a\.
+Pulls the task from the Celery task queue  &nbsp;
-   b.
-Retrieves the corresponding sample file from the GlusterFS via its SHA256 value
+  b\.
+Retrieves the corresponding sample file from the GlusterFS via its SHA256 value  &nbsp;
-   c.
-Analyzes the file
+  c\.
+Analyzes the file  &nbsp;
-   d.
-Generates a JSON blob and indexes it into Elasticsearch
+  d\.
+Generates a JSON blob and indexes it into Elasticsearch  &nbsp;
-   e.
-Updates the task management database with the task status ("complete")
+  e\.
+Updates the task management database with the task status ("complete")  &nbsp;
 4. The Web UI (or REST API):

    a.
 Gets report ID associated with the Task ID